AliTavassoly/DataArt-Internship/README.md

 # DataArt-Internship
 Hello,
-This is Ali.
+This is Ali Tavassoly.
-This repository contains DataArt's tasks.
+The repository contains DataArt's tasks.